bxz9200/bxz9200.github.io/index.md

 # About Me
 <div style="text-align: justify;">

 <p>My name is Bingyin Zhao (赵秉崟).
-I am a <font color=LigthSykBlue>Research Fellow</font> at the <font color=Black>National University of Singapore</font>, working with <a href="https://cde.nus.edu.sg/ece/staff/biplab-sikdar/">Dr. Biplab Sikdar</a>.
+I am an <font color=LigthSykBlue>Applied Scientist</font> at the <font color=BlueViolet>Pixocial</font>, working on image and video generation and editing.
 I earned my Ph.D. in Computer Engineering from <font color=Black>Clemson University</font> in the United States under the supervision of <a href="https://laogroup.ece.tufts.edu/">Dr. Yingjie Lao</a>.</p>
 </div>

 <div style="text-align: justify;">
 <p>I worked as a <font color=LigthSykBlue>Deep Learning Software and Research Intern</font> at <font color="DarkGreen">NVIDIA</font> under the supervision of <a href="https://alvarezlopezjosem.github.io/">Dr. Jose M. Alvarez</a> and  <a href="https://chrisding.github.io/">Dr. Zhiding Yu</a>.
 I received a full-time offer as a <font color=LigthSykBlue>Senior System Software Engineer</font> from <font color="DarkGreen">NVIDIA</font> after the internship but could not return to the U.S. due to an unexpected visa issue when I came back to visit my family in China.
-I then relocated to Singapore.
+I then relocated to Singapore and worked as a <font color=LigthSykBlue>Research Fellow</font> at the <font color=Black>National University of Singapore</font> with <a href="https://cde.nus.edu.sg/ece/staff/biplab-sikdar/">Dr. Biplab Sikdar</a>.
 Thank you Singapore for having me and I love this great place!</p>
 </div>